Profile-guided optimization: Method

 Optimization techniques based on static program analysis of the source code consider code performance improvements without actually executing the program.
 No dynamic program analysis is performed.
-The analysis may even consider code within loops including the number of times the loop will execute, for example in loop unrolling.
-In the absence of all the run time information, static program analysis can not take into account how frequently that code section is actually executed.
+For example, inferring or placing formal constraints on the number of iterations a loop is likely to execute is fundamentally useful when considering whether to unroll it or not, but such facts typically rely on complex runtime factors that are difficult to conclusively establish.
+Usually, static analysis will have incomplete information and only be able to approximate estimates of the eventual runtime conditions.

 The first high-level compiler, introduced as the Fortran Automatic Coding System in 1957, broke the code into blocks and devised a table of the frequency each block is executed via a simulated execution of the code in a Monte Carlo fashion in which the outcome of conditional transfers (as via IF-type statements) is determined by a random number generator suitably weighted by whatever FREQUENCY statements were provided by the programmer.